<span class=HomeSeeker SA Eligibility " />

 If your situation changes before settlement

 When you express interest in purchasing a HomeSeeker SA property and sign the Declaration of Eligibility we expect that you understand and meet the eligibility requirements.
+If things change and you believe you are no longer eligible once you have begun the process of buying a home, you must contact us

 Back to Contents